BAAI-DCAI/DataOptim/README.md

 ## How to participate
 To participate the challenge, visit the [project page](http://dataoptim.org) for more details.
-Basically, the target is to find a subset of data that can best boost the model's abilities.
+Basically, the target is to find a subset of data that can best enhance the model's abilities.
 You can design your own method to find this subset.

 For standard setting, you only need to submit the data **IDs**.